 Rick Fox wasn’t the first to start considering esports pros as athletes though.
 In 2011, professor Ingo Froböse began studying esports pros at the German Sports University.
 In 2016 he released a study that showed the physical demands placed on esports pros, finding the strain they place on their body to be just as intense as the strain commonly recognized athletes put their bodies through.

 This amount of strain is leading to short careers for these players, often ending in their mid-20s.
-Froböse theorizes that this is because players are not meeting the nutrition needs or doing the proper preparations required for the amount of strain players are putting their bodies through during a match.
+Froböse theorized that this is because players are not meeting the nutrition needs or doing the proper preparations for the amount of strain they are putting their bodies through during a match.
 As more research and studies come out, we need to be looking at changing how we look at esports.
 While some people may not consider these competitors to be athletes, they need to start being treated as such to prevent lasting damage to their bodies.